Note: Email and password are case sensitive.

 |PHYS 153 + 154 or 253 + 254||5|

 |Social Science elective||3|

 - Degree offered: B.S., B.A.
 Students seeking a B.A. degree must demonstrate third semester proficiency in a foreign language.

 - It is recommended that students transfer after one year.
 The required chemistry courses are not available at Glen Oaks.

 - This guide fulfills the Michigan Transfer agreement (MTA).
-Humanities and social science electives must be selected from different disciplines.
+Humanities electives must be selected from different disciplines.
+Social science electives must be selected from different discipilnes.
 Please check with your community college advisor for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 - Accreditation: Committee on Professional Training of the American Chemical Society.

-- Students seeking teacher certification should take SSP 101 and NSB 121 and NSB 122 instead of physics.
+- Students seeking teacher certification should take PSY 101 and BIO 121 and BIO 122 instead of physics.